trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-09-06 21:15:08 MDT.
+The information below was last updated at 2021-09-07 17:15:02 MDT.

-COVID vaccination update for September 6, 2021 (reports as of 11 PM ET):
+COVID vaccination update for September 7, 2021 (reports as of 7 PM ET):

--   Total shots given: 53,829,771
+-   Total shots given: 53,931,031
--   Shots per 100 people: 140.6
+-   Shots per 100 people: 140.8
--   Shots reported \*: 18,462
+-   Shots reported: 79,935
--   Inventory: 119.5 days (at avg pace)
+-   Inventory: 115.3 days (at avg pace)
--   Adults w/ 1+ Shots: 83.9%
+-   Adults w/ 1+ Shots: 84.1%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 53.8 million shots given – which is 84.6% of the total 63.6 million doses available.
-That means there’s 9.8 million shots waiting for arms!
+Canada is now up to 53.9 million shots given – which is 84.8% of the total 63.6 million doses available.
+That means there’s 9.7 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: